-Suzan Ilcan is Professor of Sociology in the Department of Sociology and Legal Studies at the University of Waterloo and the Balsillie School of International Affairs.
+Dr. Suzan Ilcan is Professor of Sociology in the Department of Sociology and Legal Studies at the University of Waterloo and the Balsillie School of International Affairs.
 Her work explores the policies and practices devised to govern migration and shape the lives and mobilisations of migrants, with extensive field research conducted in Turkey, Namibia, Uganda, and Canada.
 Her current research examines migration policies, bordering practices, and humanitarian aid in the context of the displacement, precarity, and mobility of refugees.

-She is the author of Longing in Belonging: The Cultural Politics of Settlement (Praeger, 2002) and co-author of Governing the Poor: Exercises of Poverty Reduction, Practices of Global Aid (with Anita Lacey, MQUP, 2011) and Issues in Social Justice: Citizenship and Transnational Struggles (with Tanya Basok, OUP, 2013).
+She is the author of Longing in Belonging: The Cultural Politics of Settlement (Praeger) and co-author of Governing the Poor: Exercises of Poverty Reduction, Practices of Global Aid (with A. Lacey, McGill-Queen’s UP) and Issues in Social Justice: Citizenship and Transnational Struggles (with T. Basok, Oxford UP).
 She is editor of Mobilities, Knowledge, and Social Justice (MQUP).
 She has published in book collections and in journals including Antipode, Citizenship Studies, Current Anthropology, Current Sociology, Journal of Ethnic and Migration Studies, Globalizations, Global Social Policy, International Journal of Migration and Border Studies, and International Political Sociology.

-Suzan Ilcan is co-editor of the journal Studies in Social Justice and serves as an editorial board member of the Journal of Namibian Studies and the journal Globalizations, and a consulting editor of the Canadian Review of Sociology.
+Suzan Ilcan is co-editor of the journal Studies in Social Justice and serves as an editorial board member of the Journal of Namibian Studies and the journal Globalizations, and a consulting editor of Canadian Review of Sociology.

 - Director of the MA in Global Governance Program • Professor, Sociology and Legal Studies

 University of Waterloo

 Offices: PAS 2063 (UW); BSIA 210

 (226) 772-3111 (BSIA)